innovationOUtside/vce-generic-guide/g-vce_homepage_classicnb.md

 To unzip a file called `filename.zip` in the VCE, click on the *New* button from the notebook homepage and select *Terminal* to open a terminal.
 In the terminal, use the command `unzip filename.zip` and press enter: the file will be unzipped into the current directory. *Depending on the contents of the zip file, the unzipped files may be contained in a newly created directory within the current directory.* Close the terminal.

-If the `.zip` file is not in the VCE home directory, use the `cd PATH` command to change directory to the requierd location before running the `unzip` command, or specify the path to the file (`unzip PATH/TO/filename.zip`).
+If the `.zip` file is not in the VCE home directory, use the `cd PATH` command to change directory to the required location before running the `unzip` command, or specify the path to the file (`unzip PATH/TO/filename.zip`).